nonfan/nonfan/README.md

 - [ ] Master a foreign language (English)
 - [ ] Become a good programmer
+- [ ] Achievements in the field of blockchain
 - [ ] Become a millionaire self-media blogger

 💬 I'm looking forward to the day it's finished.